ToxicDonkeyButts/fifth-equilux/Spells/# Spellcasting.md

 > **Casting in Armor**
 >
 >Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armor you are wearing to cast a spell.
 You are otherwise too distracted and physically hampered by your armor for spellcasting.

-# Cantrips

-A cantrip is a spell that can be cast at will, without using a spell slot and without being prepared in advance.
-Repeated practice has fixed the spell in the caster's mind and infused the caster with the magic needed to produce the effect over and over.
-A cantrip's spell level is 0.

 # Rituals